 - If shades are selected, opening them to allow daylight in means that the entire window space must be bare, once the shade is raised.
 Yes, translucent shades may be used; however, they do not provide the opaqueness that may be desired at other times.
 Such opaqueness will require drapes as a secondary source of achieving darkness.

 - Blinds are popular because they offer versatility in style and light control.
 One can select all sizes of slats, and they come in a variety of colors and materials.
 Always with blinds, however, are the rods that hang down, to adjust light and the inevitable strings that are used to raise and lower them, unless one opts for the new motorized varieties which can be horribly expensive.
 To me, this detracts from the smoothness that one may want in a window treatment.

 - Shutters offer the “best of all worlds.”
-First, they come in as many varieties of colors and materials as blinds.
+First, they come in as many varieties of colors and materials that will go well with your casement windows.
 As well, louvers can be of any size, just as with blinds.
 There are no rods and/or strings to detract from the effect, as a middle attached bar is used to determine how open or closed they are.
 One simple adjustment opens them for daylight and closes them for night, or any desired in-between effect.
 If they are on hinges, moreover, they can be completely opened away from a window to allow full window exposure while still providing a nice “framing” of the window itself.
 And cleaning involves only dusting, not a dry cleaning bill that comes with draperies!